fpjnijweide/FPGA-RPi-based-video-game/README.md

 ## How to install and run
 - Do the steps in how2git.txt
-- Then do stuff in how2pip3.txt
+- Do the steps in how2pip3.txt
+- Run py/main.py

 ## Authors
 - F.P.J.
 Nijweide